 - 1. The <common state> Parliament composed of two chambers, the Senate and the Chamber of Deputies, shall exercise the legislative power: - a.
 Each Chamber shall have 48 members.
 The Senate shall be composed of an equal number of Senators from each <component state>.
-The Chamber of Deputies shall be composed in proportion to population persons holding internal <component state> citizenship status of each <component state>, provided that each <component state> shall be attributed no less than one quarter of seats. - b.
+The Chamber of Deputies shall be composed in proportion to population, provided that each <component state> shall be attributed no less than one quarter of seats. - b.
 Decisions of Parliament shall require the approval of both Chambers by simple majority, including one quarter of voting Senators from each <component state>.
 For specified matters, a special majority of two-fifths of sitting Senators from each <component state> shall be required. - 2.
 The Office of Head of State is vested in the Presidential Council, which shall exercise the executive power: - a.
 The Presidential Council shall comprise six members elected on a single list by special majority in the Senate and approved by majority in the Chamber of Deputies.
-The composition of the Presidential Council shall be proportional to the population of the two number of persons holding the internal <component state> citizenship status of each <component states>, though no less than one-third of the members of the Council must come from each <component state>. - b.
+The composition of the Presidential Council shall be proportional to the population of the two <component states>, though no less than one-third of the members of the Council must come from each <component state>. - b.
 The Presidential Council shall strive to reach decisions by consensus.
-Where it fails to reach consensus, it shall, unless otherwise specified, take decisions by simple majority of members voting, provided this comprises at least one member from each <component state>.
+Where it fails to reach consensus, it shall, unless otherwise specified, take decisions by simple majority of members voting, provided this comprises at least one member from each <component state>. - c.

-- c.
 The members of the Council shall be equal and each member shall head a department.
 The heads of the Departments of Foreign Affairs and European Union Affairs shall not come from the same <component state>. - d.
 The offices of President and Vice-President of the Council shall rotate every ten calendar months among members of the Council.
 No more than two consecutive Presidents may come from the same <component state>.
-The President, and in his absence or temporary incapacity, the Vice-President, shall represent the Council as Head of State and Head of Government.
-The President and Vice-President shall not enjoy a casting vote or otherwise increased powers within the Council. - e.
-The [executive heads] of the <component states> shall be invited to participate without a vote in all meetings of the Council in the first ten years after entry into force of the Agreement, and thereafter on a periodical basis. - 3.
-The Central Bank of Cyprus, the Office of the Attorney-General and the Office of the Accountant Auditor-General shall be independent.
+The President, and in his absence or temporary incapacity, the Vice-President, shall represent the Council as Head of

+State and Head of Government.
+The President and Vice-President shall not enjoy a casting vote or otherwise increased powers within the Council.

+- e.
+The [executive heads]7 of the <component states> shall be invited to participate without a vote in all meetings of the Council in the first ten years after entry into force of the Agreement, and thereafter on a periodical basis. - 3.
+The Central Bank of Cyprus, the Office of the Attorney-General and the Office of the Accountant-General shall be independent.